 Background calibration will be disabled automatically when the scan rate is too fast for the background calibration measurements to occur in addition to the measurements in the program.
 The Calibrate() instruction can be used to override or disable background calibration.
 Disable background calibration when it interferes with execution of very fast programs and less accuracy can be tolerated.
-With background calibration disabled, measurement accuracy over the operational temperature range is specified as less accurate by a factor of 10.
-That is, over the extended temperature range of -55 °C to 85 °C, the accuracy specification of ±0.08 % of reading can degrade to $\pm 0.8$ % of reading with background calibration disabled.
+With background calibration disabled, measurement accuracy over the operational temperature range is specified as less accuracy specification of ± 0.08 % of reading can degrade to ± 0.8 % of reading with background calibration disabled.
 If the temperature of the data logger remains the same, there is little calibration drift when background calibration is disabled.

-13.2 Internal battery
+12.2 Internal battery

 The lithium battery powers the internal clock and SRAM when the data logger is not powered.
 This voltage is displayed in the LithiumBattery.
-See LithiumBattery (p.
-268) field in the Status table.
+See Information tables and settings (advanced) (p.
+215) field in the Status table.
 Replace the battery when voltage is approximately 2.7 VDC.
 The internal lithium battery life is extended when the data logger is installed with an external power source.
 If the data logger is used in a high-temperature application, the battery life is shortened.